cfsimplicity/AdaptiveImages/README.md

 ## Usage

-1) Create an instance of AdaptiveImages in the onApplicationStart() method of your Application.cfc
+1) Create an instance of AdaptiveImages in the onApplicationStart() method of your Application.cfc, specifying the resolutions you want to support (use your web analytics to determine the most common device widths).

 ```
-application.adaptiveImages  = New adaptiveImages( resolutions=[ 320,480,1024 ] );
+application.adaptiveImages  = New adaptiveImages( resolutions=[ 320,480,768,1024,1400,1680 ] );
 ```

 2) Create a ColdFusion template in your webroot to invoke the AdaptiveImages component and pass image requests to it.